AffinitySpace/new-world-grade/README.md

 Together with the charts are going to be released as well the library of different last shapes in all the sizes, from children to adult.
 ______________________________________________________________________________________________________________________________________________

 Project under development.
-Check out the main publication documentation and the specific datasheet of the different last shapes.
+Check out the main publication and discover the various branches with different last shapes.

-Visit our website for more informations at affinityspace.studio
+Visit our website for more informations at [affinityspace.studio](https://affinityspace.studio/)

 If you are a specialist and think that you could contribute to the project please write us at "design@affinityspace.studio" with subject "NWG collab".
 We will be happy to hear from you, with the aim to set the bar higher, once again.